 EPIC The Irish Emigration Museum

-Trinity College and the Long Room
+Trinity College and the Book of Kells Experience

 National Gallery of Ireland